 Because of the shortcomings of the current technologies I decided to build out a new SDN called Quantum.
 It’s based in Golang, and specifically designed to handle some of the key challenges that I have faced when using the other technologies on the market.

-The main tradeoffs that were made throughout the development of Quantum to date, have been due to development time and personnel constraints.
-These include the fact that a tough choice was made early on to support development speed over raw performance, and focusing on using hard coded plugins vs. allowing for injectable plugins.
+The main tradeoffs that were made throughout the development of Quantum to date have been due to development time and personnel constraints.
+These include the fact that a tough choice was made early on to support development speed over raw performance and a second choice to use hard coded plugins vs. allowing for injectable plugins.
 There is also a dependency on the CoreOS Etcd key/value store which, again, was chosen due to the time it would take to properly handle multiple key/value stores and their inherent differences.

-The tradeoffs also come from differing capabilities of OS’s, and one key success of focusing on hosts first vs. containers.
-The OS differences have caused Quantum to currently only support Linux, and will mean in the future that different OS’s will be difficult to implement.
+The tradeoffs also come from differing capabilities of operating systems, and one key success of focusing on hosts first vs. containers.
+The differences among operating system options have meant that Quantum currently only supports the Linux operating system, and it also means in the future that it will be difficult to implement other operating systems.
 As for focusing on hosts first, there is currently no ability to use docker network plugins with Quantum.
-This is something that could be done in the future, but is not a priority as of right now.
+This is something that could be done in the future, but is not a priority right now.

-The future of Quantum is about overcoming some of the tradeoffs that have been made up until now.
-Most importantly focusing on improving the raw performance of Quantum, and ensuring that Quantum can be run on more than just Linux, specifically targeting BSD, Darwin, and Solaris.
+The future of Quantum is about overcoming some of the tradeoffs made previously.
+Most importantly, focusing on improving the raw performance of Quantum and ensuring that Quantum can be run on more than just the Linux operating system.
+Other operating systems targeted for Quantum's future include: BSD, Darwin, and Solaris.
 Solving these issues are crucial for wider adoption and maximum flexibility, and will be the focus of Quantum development for the rest of its life span.

 Interested in learning more?
 Check out Quantum on GitHub!